 Under the GDPR you do not have to erase the personal information if you need it for accounting, tax or other regulatory purposes.

-You also need to consider whether data should be erased or simply added to your in-house suppression file.
-If you delete it entirely you run the risk of inadvertently sending individuals further marketing in the future; the very thing they were seeking to prevent.
+You also need to consider whether data should be erased entirely or if some data should be added to your in-house suppression file.
+If you delete it entirely you run the risk of inadvertently adding the individual back into your database; the very thing they were seeking to prevent.

 9. What is ‘profiling’ and what do I need to do about it?

 The GDPR defines profiling as “automated processing on personal data” – I prefer to call it automated decision-making.
-It’s the use of an algorithm for analysing customer or prospect data.
+It’s the use of an algorithm for analysing customer or prospect data and taking action as a result.

 For example, profiling could assess the likelihood for an individual to purchase a certain product, to behave in a certain way, or to be at a certain location.